 Is this, however, the optimum method for pitching dry yeast?
 That is a point of contention.

-Before pitching, many experts agree that yeast should be rehydrated in a little amount of water.
+Before pitching, many experts agree that yeast should be rehydrated in a small amount of water.

 Their logic is sound, but if in doubt, read the yeast packet instructions or go to the manufacturer’s website for more information.